Teleport User Manual

-This User Manual covers usage of the Teleport client tool
+This User Manual covers usage of the Teleport client tool,

-document you will learn how to:
+In this document you will learn how to:

-- Securely copy files to and from cluster nodes.
+- Copy files to and from cluster nodes.

-- Connect to SSH clusters behind firewalls without any open ports using SSH reverse tunnels.
+- Connect to SSH clusters behind firewalls without any open ports, using SSH reverse tunnels.

 - Share interactive shell sessions with colleagues or join someone else's session.

 In addition to this document, you can always simply type

 For the impatient, here's an example of how a user would typically use

 # Login into a Teleport cluster.
 This command retrieves user's certificates # and saves them into ~/.tsh/teleport.example.com $ tsh login --proxy=teleport.example.com # SSH into a node, as usual: $ tsh ssh [email protected] # `tsh ssh` takes the same arguments as OpenSSH client: $ tsh ssh -o ForwardAgent=yes [email protected] $ tsh ssh -o AddKeysToAgent=yes [email protected] # you can even create a convenient symlink: $ ln -s /path/to/tsh /path/to/ssh # ... and now your 'ssh' command is calling Teleport's `tsh ssh` $ ssh [email protected] # This command removes SSH certificates from a user's machine: $ tsh logout

 In other words, Teleport was designed to be fully compatible with existing